EconomicsObservatory/courses/data/README.md

 - One example chart that we used in the class, but has a slight modification and an interactive component - this could be a legend, a tooltip, a slider, a dropdown, etc.
 -	A chart with automated data loading through an API or web scraping
 -	A chart about a topic that you especially care about

+### Session 5 - Data scraping

+`Coordinated by: Finn McEvoy`

+🔖 The last session of the day is an introduction to data visualisation

 #### 🎮 Action points